High on Ativan: What Are The Dangers?

 Like many other benzodiazepines (such as Xanax and Valium), if Ativan is not taken as prescribed, it can induce tolerance and lead to dependency.
 The sedative effects of benzodiazepines can also cause what is reported as a “high”: a subtle, euphoric feeling.

 The dosage taken as well as the method of Ativan ingestion affects the experience.
 Prescribed Ativan is typically consumed as a 0.5mg to 2mg pill.
-For recreational use, some people snort Ativan, which can lead to damage in your nasal cavity and lead to a sinus infection.
-Others report that the best option to take the drug is to dissolve it under your tongue.
+When abused, some people snort Ativan, which can lead to damage in nasal cavity and lead to a sinus infection.
+There are reported cases of putting Ativan pill under the tongue as well.

 Users report that high on Ativan results in: